donte5405/godot-chunk/README.md

         - _1_1.tscn
         ...
 ```
 To save the scene into chunk form, on each chunk, use `Save Branch as Scene` option and save them accordingly.
-After the scene is saved, undo the change to revert the node back to local type.
+After the scene is saved, undo the change to revert the node back to previous (local) type again.

 ---